You can change the default background by adding a \_ISO\MyBackground.bmp.gz or MyBackground.bmp file or by modifying the \_ISO\MyE2B.cfg file.

 This example is for the ANTIVIRUS sub-menu...

-1. Create a new folder at \_ISO\ANTIVIRUS\$$$$CONFIG and place your background bitmap in the folder.
+1. Create a new folder at \_ISO\ANTIVIRUS\$$$$CONFIG and place your background bitmap in the new folder.

 2. Create a \_ISO\ANTIVIRUS\$$$$CONFIG\CONFIG.mnu file with your settings- e.g. (assumes the bitmap file is in the same folder as the .mnu file)